Rules and legislation you should know

 Collectia pays for all legal fees and charges you at the monthly settlement.
 These fees are passed on to the customer, so you will get your money back if the customer pays the full amount.

-Have your customers received reminders for bills that they have not paid or responded to? then it may be that they have a payment remark, ie. is registered as a bad payer.
-A payment remark is registered in RKI or other similar debt registers, such as Collectia's own Debitorliste etc. Young people under 18 must not be registered with payment remarks.
+Have your customers received reminders for bills that they haven't paid or responded to?
+Then they may have a payment reminder, i.e. be registered as a bad payer.
+A payment remark is registered in RKI or other similar debt registers, such as Collectia's own Debitor List etc. Young people under 18 must not be registered with payment remarks.

 As a general rule, a customer must have received 3 written reminders to which they have not responded in order to get a payment remark.
 In the last reminder, you must notify the customer that he/she will be registered in a debt register and given a last chance to repay their debt within 10 days, unless otherwise specified.
 However, you don't have to notify the registration if there is a foundation (e.g. a declaration of debt, judgment, etc.).